It’s official: Google Analytics 4 (GA4) has replaced Universal Analytics (UA).

 Google has already highlighted that it’s not possible to migrate your data from Universal Analytics to GA4 due to the new platform using different data models (we covered this briefly above, but Google goes into more detail in its documentation).
 However, you can already start downloading your historical data from Universal Analytics.

-While this can be useful in preserving valuable data, the export feature comes with limitations:
+However, there’s an important point to note: while exporting data can be useful in preserving valuable insights, the feature comes with limitations:

 While Google has provided some tools to help you migrate your goals across to GA4, you will need to start from scratch when it comes to configuring your account.